-The Excelsior Dancing Pavilion was inaugurated on Friday, May 10, with a function held by a group of University students.
+The Excelsior Dancing Pavilion was used for the first time in the 1929 season on Friday, May 10, with a function held by a group of University students.
 The Amusement Park opened on May 11, 1929.

 The dance pavilion has been re-decorated inside and out.
 A 10-piece orchestra, Red Clark and His Play Boys, has been engaged for the season.
 There will be dancing every night from May 11 on.
 Sam Benjamin and Fred W. Clapp are managing the park, the same as formerly.
 (May 3, 1929)

 August 31, 1929 was KSTP Grandpa Reception Day (?) at the Park, celebrated with a Big Dance Carnival every night from August 31 to September 8.
 Novelties, balloons, hats, horns, and noisemakers were all provided – “Everything to make Whoopee.”
 Wally Erickson and His Wonderful Orchestra provided the music.

 The photo below was taken from the roller coaster.
 Dancers had to enter in the clown/sailors’ mouths, which were made of “Celotex” and painted in oil to withstand the weather.

 Below, Scott McGinnis gives us an idea of how these entrances may have looked in color: